tvl83/DeveloperDocumentation/src/content/sphero/reference.md

     Simple Response

 This sets the ultimate timeout for the last motion command to keep Sphero from rolling away in the case of a crashed (or paused) client app.
-The TIME parameter is expressed in milliseconds and defaults to 2000 upon wake-up.
+The `TIME` parameter is expressed in milliseconds and defaults to `2000` upon wake-up.

-If the control system is enabled, the timeout triggers a stop otherwise it commands zero PWM to both motors.
+If the control system is enabled, the timeout triggers a stop otherwise it commands zero `PWM` to both motors.
-This "termination behavior" is inhibited if a macro is running with the flag MFEXCLUSIVEDRV set, or an orbBasic program is executing with a similar flag, BFEXCLUSIVEDRV.
+This "termination behavior" is inhibited if a macro is running with the flag `MFEXCLUSIVEDRV` set, or an orbBasic program is executing with a similar flag, `BFEXCLUSIVEDRV`.

 Note that you must enable this action by setting System Option Flag #4.